Câmpulung

-Its pure air and fine scenery render Câmpulung a popular summer resort.
-In the city there are more than twenty churches, besides a monastery and a cathedral, which both claim to have been founded in the 13th century by Radu Negru, legendary first Prince of Wallachia.

-Name

-"Câmpulung" literally means "Long Field" in Romanian, rendered as "Longus-Campus" in Latin.

 History

-Near Câmpulung are the remains of a Roman camp now known as the Castra of Jidava (or Jidova); and just beyond the gates, vestiges of a Roman colony, variously identified with Romula, Stepenium and Ulpia Traiana, but now called Grădiștea (meaning place of a fortress in Romanian) or Jidovi.
+Near Câmpulung are the remains of Jidava (or Jidova) Roman fort built around 190–211 AD on the frontier of the empire, the Limes Transalutanus; and just next to it, vestiges of a Roman colony, variously identified with Romula, Stepenium, and Ulpia Traiana.
+Now called Grădiștea (meaning place of a fortress in Romanian) or Jidovi.

+Campulung was also important because it was only 37 km away from the Bran Pass, an important trade and military route for militaries and merchants.

+Middle Ages

+Câmpulung was the first capital of the feudal state of Wallachia which might mean that the city might have been built in the 13th century, until succeeded by Curtea de Argeș in the 14th century.
+There was a considerable traffic with Transylvania, over the Rucăr–Bran Pass, 24 km to the north, and with the south by a branch railway to Ploiești.

 Câmpulung was one of the earliest urban settlements in Wallachia, the Transylvanian Saxon colonists contributing to its development by bringing the German urban culture.
 The earliest written evidence of the town's existence is dated 1300, and is to be found in the Câmpulung church.
 The inscription is an epitaph of Laurencius de Longo Campo, the full text being Hic sepultus est comes Laurencius de Longo-Campo, pie memorie, Anno Domini MCCC ("Here is buried count Laurentius of Longus-Campus, in pious memory, Anno Domini 1300").
 Laurentius was most likely the person coordinating the colonization process.

-The first written record of Old Romanian language dated back to 1521 (Neacșu's letter) names the city by its Old Romanian name, which was Slavic, according to its roots: Dlăgopole — Длъгополь (with the same meaning — "a long field").
+The oldest known written document in Old Romanian was dated back to 1521 (Neacșu's letter).
+The letter was written to warn the city of Brașov of an impending Ottoman attack.
+The letter, written in Old Romanian, names the city in the introductory part written in Old Church Slavonic as Dlăgopole — Длъгополь (with the same meaning — "a long field").

-The elongated shape of the town was determined by the valley and it had two main parallel streets.
-The town had a central market square, located near Prince's Church of Saint Nicholas and an annual fair which was held in the west of the town, near St. Elijah's Church.
-The non-German areas of the town were found towards the outskirts of the medieval town, where two Orthodox churches were built during the 14th-15th centuries.
+Early Modern Ages

+When the printing press started to get popular in Europe, Matei Basarab managed to bring a printing press in Câmpulung in 1635 where Orthodox books would be printed and would be sent all over the Balkan peninsula for Orthodox people.
+This did not last long and in 1650 there weren't records of books being printed after that.

+During the reign of Șerban Cantacuzino (1678–1688), pressure was exerted to change the Catholic judges of Câmpulung to Eastern Orthodox.

 Originally, the Romanians of the town did not have the same rights as the German colonists, but by the 15th century, the two communities were already merged, as shown by the new Romanian churches built near the Catholic areas and by the fact that some of the elected județs were Romanians.
 Another community in the town were the Bogomil Bulgarians, who settled in the Șchei neighbourhood (Șchei being an old Romanian word referring to Slavic people).
 Outside the town, in the south-west, on the hill currently named Câmpul mișeilor ("Field of the cripple") was a leper colony, which had its own church and mill.